 The risk that the value of securities owned by the Funds may go up or down, sometimes rapidly or unpredictably, due to factors affecting particular companies or the securities markets generally.
+Economic, political and financial conditions, industry or economic trends and developments or public health risks, such as epidemics or pandemics, may, from time to time, and for varying periods of time, cause volatility, illiquidity or other potentially adverse effects in the financial markets.
 A general downturn in the securities market may cause multiple asset classes to decline in value simultaneously.
 Many factors can affect this value and you may lose money by investing in the Funds.